History of Dreamworld: 2010s

 On 2 April 2010, the Illuminate Light & Laser Spectacular began seasonal operation in Main Street.
 The attraction is a light and laser show created by Australian entertainment company, Laservision.
 On 17 September 2010, the Tower of Terror relaunched as the Tower of Terror II featuring a new, reversed car.
 In late 2010, Dreamworld announced that they would begin celebrating their 30th birthday by holding the Summer Funomenon over the summer school holidays.
 The IMAX Theatre was renovated to become the Dreamworld Cinema.
 A roof was constructed over Main Street between the entrances for Ocean Parade and Nickelodeon Central.
 The Marketplace in Main Street was also upgraded.
 Also a new tiger cub named Pi (pronounced pie) was transferred to the park from Cairns Wildlife Safari Reserve.

 On 16 February 2011, Ardent Leisure announced plans to have an Easter promotion where lions would be on temporary exhibition from National Zoo & Aquarium who were renovating their facilities.
 In March 2011, Dreamworld officially announced that The Lair would be themed to the Timbavati region in South Africa.
 The interactive exhibit would feature a triple laminated glass panel which allowed guests to view the lions up close.
 They also announced The Lair would be used for other exotic animal species in the future.
 The exhibit currently houses additional tigers from Tiger Island.

 On 7 April 2011, Dreamworld announced that they would be adding a family thrill ride in June and a major thrill ride in September 2011.
 On 18 May 2011, the family thrill ride was officially announced to be a Zamperla Disk'O called Shockwave within Ocean Parade.
 The ride opened on 25 June 2011.

 Towards the middle of 2011, elements of Nickelodeon theming from Nickelodeon Central started to be removed leading to speculation that the contract with the television network was being terminated.
-By the start of the winter holidays on 25 June 2011, all of the rides were renamed to a generic kids theme: Kid's World.
+By the start of the winter holidays on 25 June 2011, the area was renamed to a generic kids theme: Kid's World.
+Some rides were rethemed at this time: Angry Beavers Spooty Spin reverted back to its original name as Avalanche, The Backyardigans Mighty-Go-Round, Rocket Power Bumper Beach and the Wild Thornberrys' Rainforest Rampage dropped their top names, SpongeBob FlyPants, the Slime Bowl and Rugrats Runaway Reptar were rethemed as Kite Flyer, the Dreambowl and Sky Rocket respectively, and the Swinger Zinger was repainted.

 On 17 September 2011, Dreamworld opened BuzzSaw – a Maurer Söhne SkyLoop roller coaster.
 The opening of the ride was timed with the renaming of Gold Rush Country to the Town of Gold Rush.